-7 ways AI will revolutionize business travel
+7 ways AI will revolutionise business travel

 4. Better customer service

-Hilton Worldwide contact centers are using AI and machine learning in hopes of creating a better customer experience, according to Andy Traba, VP of Behaviorial and Data Science for Mattersight, a behavioral routing software service Hilton is using.
+Hilton Worldwide contact centers are using AI and machine learning in hopes of creating a better customer experience, according to Andy Traba, VP of Behaviourial and Data Science for Mattersight, a behavioral routing software service Hilton is using.

 “When a business customer calls a Hilton hotel, Mattersight matches their data and analyzes their personality and behavior traits in less than five seconds,” Traba explains.
 “Tone, tempo, grammar, and syntax are all fed into an algorithm, along with Hilton reward levels.
-That algorithm mines data from billions of customer calls to quickly pair the traveler with a call center agent who is best suited for their personality and current behavior.”
+That algorithm mines data from billions of customer calls to quickly pair the traveler with a call centre agent who is best suited for their personality and current behavior.”

 For example, a caller traveling internationally who’s distraught about a lost reservation “would likely be routed to a different agent than someone who calls up to check room availability,” Traba says.